-|The Use of Ovarian Wall as an Endobag During Laparoscopic Removal Of A Giant Dermoid Cyst –A New Approach|
+|The Use of Ovarian Wall as an Endobag During Laparoscopic Removal of a Giant Dermoid Cyst: A New Approach|

 |Zahra Alamooti, Lakshmi Bayi Sushama|

-|Department of Obstetrics & Gynecology, Doha, Qatar|
+|Department of Obstetrics and Gynecology, Al-Ahli Hospital, Doha, Qatar|

 Viewed : 1298 times

 Downloaded : 1364 times.

 |Full Text(PDF) | Related Articles|